jbloom/GenomeSciences541/source/lecture_1.rst

 * A molecular clock?

-Genes evolve at the level of DNA (or sometimes RNA)
+Genes evolve at the level of DNA (or RNA for some viruses)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We routinely abstract the complex molecule DNA to strings of letters with little loss of relevant information::